Eulenburg affair: Harden v. Städele

-Now motivated by political goals, morals, and vengeance, Harden set out to prove Eulenburg's homosexuality by having Anton Städele publish an article claiming Harden took hush money from Eulenburg.
+Now motivated by political goals, morals, and vengeance, Harden set out to prove Eulenburg's homosexuality by persuading Anton Städele to publish an article claiming Harden took hush money from Eulenburg.
 Harden then sued his accomplice for libel, Städele was found guilty and charged a hundred mark fine, repaid by Harden.
 During the trial, however, Georg Riedel and Jacob Ernst testified to having had sexual relations with Eulenburg.
 Eulenburg was charged with perjury and brought to trial on May 7, 1908.
 Two weeks later Harden's conviction was overturned.
 A second trial was then scheduled.